Disciplinary allegations at work? Worried about dismissal?

 Make sure you understand what you are supposed to have done and when you are supposed to have done it.
 Also, make sure your employer has explained why they believe these are matters of misconduct, ideally referring you to some relevant policy or written instruction.

-Do you know how serious the allegations are?
+Do you know how serious the disciplinary allegations are?

 Ask your employer whether you are at risk of dismissal – you need to know what is at stake before you attend any disciplinary meeting.
 If your employer considers the allegations against you to be gross misconduct, then you are at risk of summary (immediate) dismissal.